ku-sldg/am-cakeml/README.md

 This manual configuration should not be necessary for most builds.
 It may be necessary if you want to use a C compiler other than your default compiler, change the compile flags, cross-compile, etc.

+# Source File Layout

+## Top-level files/scripts

+`CMakeLists.txt`:  This file is the main "dependency configuration" file for the CMake build workflow.
+Adding new source files will likely require changes to this file to allow re-compilation.

+`print_cakeml_types.sh`:  Script that prints out the types of functions provided by the CakeML standard library.

+`do_extract.sh`:  Once customized, this script supports copying extracted CakeML source files (.cml extension) from their initially-extracted location to their end location in this project.
+To customize, replace the contents of the `COQ_DIR` variable with the full path to the directory containing the extracted .cml files.
+If using the [Copland AVM repo](https://github.com/ku-sldg/copland-avm) for extraction, this path would be something like:  `.../copland-avm/src`.

+## Top-level directories

+`/am`:  This directory contains source files related to Attestation Manager (AM) capabilities and utilities.
+* ServerAM.sml:  Helper functions for configuring AMs and performing AM-to-AM communication.
+* CommTypes.sml:  Datatypes and utility functions for dealing with AM communication and encoding/decoding of AM structures.
+* CoplandCommUtil.sml:  Utility functions to facilitate AM communication, including interpreting Copland remote requests.

+`/apps`:  This directory contains a collection of applications used to generate executables for specific attestation scenarios and also for testing.
+* blockchain/:  blockchain-related testing
+* repl/:  a REPL for prototyping parsing of Copland concrete syntax.
+(NOTE:  this code is likely deprecated at the moment due to slight changes in the Copland representation).
+* demo/:  A client-server demo scenario, with executables for each in their respecrive subdirectories.
+See the README in demo/ for more details around configuration and running of this scenario.
+* serverClient/:  An older client-server scenario used primarily for testing.
+* template/:  A template used as a basis for creating new apps.
+* tests/:  Test executables for testing various parts of the system, with different library dependencies.

+`/build`:  A working directory for building application executables.
+This folder must be created before first use (See top-level README instructions).
+`/copland`:  Contains source files with utilities and various wrappers around Copland datatypes and functionality.
+* CoplandUtil.sml:  Mostly ToString methods for common Copland datatypes.
+* CvmUtil.sml:  ToString and other utilities related to the internal CVM state structure.
+* Parser.sml:  Parser utilities for everything from string-based numerals to Copland concrete syntax (commented out at present--needs updating).
+* /json:  Sub-directory containing source files for converting Copland datatypes to (CoplandToJson.sml) and from (JsonToCopland.sml) their JSON representations.

+`/extracted`:  Directory that holds extracted source files.
+These files should NOT be modified by hand.
+Our current extraction pipeline uses the formal Coq specification [here](https://github.com/ku-sldg/copland-avm) in addition to a custom Coq plugin for CakeML extraction [here](https://github.com/ku-sldg/cakeml-synthesis).

+`/stubs`:  This directory holds a collection of source files that define datatypes and functions that instantiate code left empty in extracted code.
+These "stubbed out" items are deemed inappropriate (or infeasible) for direct formalization at present due to their external IO requirements or low-level nature.
+* IO_Stubs.sml:  Fills in external IO stubs left abstract in the definition of the Copland Virtual Machine (CVM).
+* Appraisal_IO_Stubs.sml:  Fills in external IO stubs left abstract in the Copland generalized appraisal procedure.
+* BS.sml:  Instantiates a concrete representation of binary data (and some default values).
+* Compare_Stub.sml:  Instantiates equality stubs for string and number comparison.
+* Example_Phrases_Demo_Admits.sml:  Demo-specific instantiations of parameters for custom Copland terms.
+* Params_Admits_hardcoded.sml:  Similar to Example_Phrases_Demo_Admits.sml.
+* IO_Stubs_extra.sml:  Some hard-coded configuration parameters necessary for CVM execution (This file will hopefully go away once the CVM is more "externally-configurable").
+* appraise_\<asp name\>_ASP.sml:  Custom appraisal procedures, where \<asp name\> is the name of the ASP being appraised.
+* \<asp name\>_ASP_Stub.sml:  Custom ASP stub implementations, where \<asp name\> is the ID of the ASP being defined.

+`/system`:  A collection of system-level utilities.
+Of note is the `/crypto` sub-directory which holds stubs and wrappers for various cryptographic implementations.

+`/util`:  Source files with miscellaneous utility functions used throughout this codebase.
+Examples include parsing (Parser.sml), Json (Json.sml), and binary data representation (ByteString.sml).

 # Misc.

 ### Why are you using the sml file extension for CakeML files?